adafruit/Adafruit-FONA-SIMCOM-3G-Breakout-PCB/README.md

 This module measure only 1.75"x1.6" but packs a surprising amount of technology into it's little frame.
 At the heart is a powerfull GSM cellular module (we use the latest SIM5320A) with integrated GPS.

-For more details, See the various versions available:
+For more details, see the various versions available:

   * https://www.adafruit.com/products/3147
   * https://www.adafruit.com/products/2687